ccmespino/Module-3/README.md

 ## Module 3 Project

-#
+*Description*

-Description
+This repo contains the following:

-This repo contains the output (tidy.txt), the output dataset and the code (run_analysis.R), the code use for cleaning the data.
+1. tidy.txt (output dataset)
-# Module-3
+2. run_analysis.R (code use for data cleaning and preparation)